Asabeneh/30-Days-Of-JavaScript/11_Day_Destructuring_and_spreading/11_day_destructuring_and_spreading.md

 Asabeneh Brook David John
 ```

-We can not assign variable to all the elements in the array.
+We cannot assign a variable to all the elements in the array.
 We can destructure few of the first and we can get the remaining as array using spread operator(...).

 ```js
 const nums = [1, 2, 3, 4, 5, 6, 7, 8, 9, 10]